 UBSN DMS is a complete solution for researchers to manage their research outputs.
 After conducting research in one of UBSN's facilities, users will be able to upload the data to an online platform that is easily accessible and secure.
 Users can download their data to their local computers or choose to use one of our remote services for processing data online.

-UBSN DMS is composed of three components, including:
+UBSN DMS is composed of two components, including:

-(1) the UBSN Data Archive for storing of data captured using our UBSN facilities,
+- The UBSN Data Archive for storing of data captured using our UBSN facilities, and

-The core component of the UBSN DMS is the UBSN Data Archive.
+The UBSN Data Archive serves to facilitate cross-modal experiments and multi-disciplinary research.
 It is based on a customized version of the popular open source imaging informatics software, namely the Extensible Neuroimaging Archive Toolkit (XNAT).
 XNAT was originally developed by the Neuroinformatics Research Group at Washington University (Marcus et al. 2007).
 It provides the following functions: